Denny-Lin/prompt-to-skill/README.md

 5. Validating those skills across multiple AI systems
 6. Producing a final standardized skill usable everywhere

+### Handling Prompt Ambiguity

+User prompts are inherently ambiguous and often under-specified.

+Rather than assuming a single correct interpretation, the system is designed to explicitly handle ambiguity as a first-class concern.

+The system:

+- generates multiple candidate interpretations
+- maps them into potential skill structures
+- evaluates or allows selection among candidates
+- converges toward a structured skill definition

+This transforms the interaction model from direct instruction execution into:

+> intent inference → candidate generation → convergence

+The goal is not to perfectly interpret a prompt,
+but to iteratively refine it into a stable and reusable skill.

+Ambiguity is not treated as an error,
+but as a signal that guides the refinement process.

 ---

 ## Extended Workflow